novayo/LeetCode/1381_Design_a_Stack_With_Increment_Operation/README.md

 * Memory Usage: 14.9 MB, less than 34.80% of Python3 online submissions for Design a Stack With Increment Operation.

 > stack

+---

+try_3.py: O(n) O(n)

+* Runtime: 70 ms, faster than 100.00% of Python3 online submissions for Design a Stack With Increment Operation.
+* Memory Usage: 15 MB, less than 30.96% of Python3 online submissions for Design a Stack With Increment Operation.

+> stack